CrazySerGo/matic-docs/docs/supernets/polybft.md

 - **High data integrity and fault tolerance**: IBFT uses a pool of validators to ensure the integrity of each proposed block.
 A super-majority (~66%) of these validators are required to sign the block before insertion to the chain, making block forgery very difficult.
-Also, the proposer of the pool rotates over time — ensuring a faulty node cannot exert long-term influence over the chain.
+Also, the proposer of the block rotates over time — ensuring a faulty node cannot exert long-term influence over the chain.
 - **Operationally flexible**: The validators can be modified in time, ensuring the group contains only full-trusted nodes.